stephaneVercouillieBMID/slate/source/index.html.md

 ### App to App authentication
 The itsme App itself also leverages the OpenID Connect authentication flow to allow native apps to perform authentication easily and safely.
-This enables the following user experience:
-- The end user
+Typically, the end user would be automatically redirected from your App (or your web page in the mobile browser)

 Doing so, the itsme App will open itself automatically **itsme(r)** Mobile App endpoint : TODO